twangodev/cca/docs/AP-English-Literature-and-Composition/Assignments/ap-frq-student-scoring.md

 1-4-0

-They had all their claims, they had a good thesis, there was no sophistication or conclsion paragraph.
-Pretty specific wityh examples because theres not enough commentary
+They had all their claims, they had a good thesis, there was no sophistication or conclusion paragraph.
+Pretty specific with examples because there's not enough commentary

 ## 2C